 Studio based applications

-The main application for manipulating crew rosters is Carmen Studio and the core of that is provided as a standard application.
+The main application for manipulating crew rosters is Jeppesen Studio and the core of that is provided as a standard application.
 The application can be configured differently when it comes to look, behaviour and available tools.
 In CMS for SAS Studio comes in three different versions: Planning, Pre and Tracking.

 Planning Studio